 - gross income from rents on the property the REIT owns;

 - proceeds from the sale of its properties; and

 - interest on the mortgage loans it makes.

 The money that you receive from the REIT is called a dividend.
 In the world of investing, the 90% dividend REITs pay is considered sky high.
 Dividends paid in most every other economic sector are between 1% and 5%!

 So what’s the REIT downside?

 You pay higher taxes on REIT dividends compared to dividends in other economic sectors.
 REIT dividends are taxed as ordinary income.
 Whatever tax bracket you are in, you pay that same tax rate on your REIT dividend.
-It can be as high as 39.6%.
+It can be as high as 37%.
 In contrast, dividends in virtually all other economic sectors are taxed between 15% and 20%.
 (Check with your tax professional for the new 2018 tax laws.)

 REIT dividends widely fluctuate compared to dividends in other economic sectors.
 When losses occur because Property REITs make unwise purchases and Mortgage REITs make unwise loans, these losses are passed along to you.
 The result will be that your dividend will shrink or be nonexistent.

-In contrast, dividend paying firms in virtually all other economic sector pay stable dividends.
+In contrast, dividend paying firms in virtually all other economic sectors pay stable dividends.
 Stable dividends help them avoid massive shareholder sell-offs.
 Sell-offs reduce a firm’s value.